the Care Provider Alliance

 The role of CPA chair rotates annually across each of the ten associations.

-Our next Chair will be Nadra Ahmed, Chair of the National Care Association.
+Our immediate past Chair was Nadra Ahmed, Executive Chairman of the National Care Association.

 Working with us§